 At this point, you need to know how to insert checkbox in Excel.
 We have added a checkbox and linked it to the cell j1.
 In the what-if graph, we have changed the series types, including product1 and the last 2 column products, which can vary.

-How if condition works in a what if chart?
+How does condition work in a what-if chart?

 Unchecking the option: